Some of the best and worst of us go through life looking for

 And that’s where they stay.
 In their own little shells, ready to be called on when you need advice in their specific areas of expertise on your life.

-Through life’s thicks and thins, through the ups and downs and the pretty much regulars, they’re there.
-To witness your circumstance wind, ebb and flow, changing you into the person you eventually become.
+and the pretty much regulars, they’re there.
+To witness your circumstance wind,

 There’s them, and then there’s us.